How to Deal With an Unstructured Boss

 If they are more old-school, you can suggest keeping a document in Sharepoint that you regularly update.
 If that’s not up their alley, you can make a weekly email template summarizing key dates and deadlines for the week so that nothing is missed!

-If they don’t give you the clarity that you need, ask for it
+If your boss doesn’t give you the structure that you need, ask for it

 If your boss tends to throw out tasks in a 1:1 meeting without setting any specific deadlines, make sure to summarize the key takeaways at the end of the meeting to make sure you’re both on the same page ”So it looks like you want the finalized ad and the latest campaign analytics done.
 When would you like those for?”
 It would also be a good idea to write down the answer to those questions and send them an email at the end with the summary of the meeting so that you can both refer back to it.